rhythmictech/sample-aws-project/README.md

 - gets the backend variables from the backend `account/backend.auto.tfvars` file
 - creates the new folder with a backend, readme, and makefile
 - symlinks everything in `common` to the new folder

+## Applying Changes

+Once you've made your changes to the terraform code and want to make those changes in your actual infrastructure you can use `make apply` to generate a plan.
+It will then prompt you to type `yes` to apply the proposed changes or type literally anything other than `yes` to exit without applying.